revbayes/revbayes.github.io/tutorials/chromo/index.md

 on the phylogeny.
 Many other unobserved speciation events likely occurred, but are not present in the reconstructed phylogeny due to incomplete taxon sampling and lineages going extinct.
 This can bias the relative rates of anagenetic and cladogenetic change.
+In section
-In Section [sec:chromosse_intro] we will introduce the ChromoSSE model, which removes this bias by explicitly modeling unobserved speciation events but at the cost of additional model complexity.
+{% ref chromosse %} we will introduce the ChromoSSE model, which removes this bias by explicitly modeling unobserved speciation events but at the cost of additional model complexity.

-Much of this exercise is a repeat of what was already covered in Section [sec:chromo_basic_analysis], so we will only touch on the model components that must be changed to incorporate cladogenetic changes.
+Much of this exercise is a repeat of what was already covered in section
+{% ref chromevolexample %}, so we will only touch on the model components that must be changed to incorporate cladogenetic changes.
 We have provided a full working example script `scripts/ChromEvol_clado.Rev`